UEA holds a remarkable range of collections which are rich in research potential.

 They have been used by broadcasters, such as Channel Four and the BBC, as well as by museums and galleries, academic researchers, students, writers, artists, poets, literary critics, biographers and local arts groups.

-We are always interested in exploring the potential for partnership working, whether as part of public engagement, cultural heritage or academic research
+We're always interested in exploring the potential for partnership working, whether as part of public engagement, cultural heritage or academic research

-Using our Collections for Research
+Using our collections for research

 Researchers at all levels are welcome to get in touch and to come and explore our archive materials.

 To discover our holdings and view listings of individual archives, please browse our collections pages and access our library and archives catalogues.

 We can also advise potential Visiting Archive Fellows and potential postgraduate research students and collaborators.

 Some of our contemporary writing collections also have their own Academic Curators, who can advise on research proposals that relate to their subject interests and particular collections.

-Dr Nonia Williams - Doris Lessing Archive
+- Dr Nonia Williams - Doris Lessing Archive

-Professor Henry Sutton - Crime Writing Collection
+- Professor Henry Sutton - Crime Writing Collection

-Dr Thomas Boll - Literary Translation Collection
+- Dr Thomas Boll - Literary Translation Collection

-Dr Jos Smith - Nature Writing Collection
+- Dr Jos Smith - Nature Writing Collection

-How to collaborate with us
+Collaborate with us

-We have worked successfully with The British Library, The University of London, Norfolk County Council’s Library and Information Service, The National Centre for Writing, Norfolk Festival of Nature, Norfolk Record Office and the Sainsbury Centre.
+We've worked successfully with The British Library, The University of London, Norfolk County Council’s Library and Information Service, The National Centre for Writing, Norfolk Festival of Nature, Norfolk Record Office and the Sainsbury Centre.